Anyone who’s been following FoodGrads will know I use the term ‘Food Revolution’ a lot.

 Food Revolution Day is an annual global day of action that celebrates good, fresh, real food.
 It’s a day to shout about the benefits of cooking from scratch and, ultimately to show people that not only is fresh food tastier, changing their food choices can also make them healthier and happier.
 This year Food Revolution Day is, above all, about sharing the power of cooking!

-FoodGrads‘ mission is to connect food educated students and recent graduates with employers in the industry (for FREE) to support them in starting their career in food.
+FoodGrads‘ mission is to connect students and recent graduates with employers in the industry.
+To support them in starting their career in food.
 But a much larger issue–a fundamental problem facing the industry–is attracting people to pursue careers in the food sector.
 Our mission!

 We’re not just an economic engine any more, we’re also becoming the gatekeepers of the well-being of the nation.
 We’re responsible for people’s health – Alain Dooher